vicesoftware/vice-react-query-feathers-postgres-boilerplate/api/README.md

 After you have the `DEBUG` env var configured as described above you should see verbose output similar to what is shown below if you did it correctly.

 ![](README.md-images/2021-01-24-13-58-12.png)

+# Swagger
+You can see a swagger page of the available endpoints here: http://localhost:3030/docs/

+> **Note:** we are using the [feathers-swagger](https://github.com/feathersjs-ecosystem/feathers-swagger) middleware.

 # Authentication Setup
 We are using Auth0 for Authentication.